 Sometimes, both the defendant and the injured person can be negligent.
 An example might be a driver who turns left in front of another motorist who is speeding.
 If the speeding driver brings a lawsuit for injuries, a jury will determine the percentage of negligence chargeable to the defendant for violating the other driver’s right of way, as well as the percentage of comparative negligence attributable to the speeding driver.
 Under Florida’s Comparative Negligence Law, found at § 768.81 (2023) (section 768.81 of the Florida Statutes), if the injured person is found to be more than 50% responsible for the accident, he or she is barred from any recovery of damages.
 If, on the other hand, the injured person is found to be 50% or less responsible, his or her damages are reduced by that same percentage.

-What are the 4 Elements of Negligence in Florida?
+What is the Negligence Statute and What are the 4 Key Elements of Negligence in Florida?

-In the most general sense, negligence, in Florida, is when someone fails to exercise a degree of reasonable care expected of them to minimize risk of harm to another.
-The four elements of negligence in Florida are: duty of care, breach of duty, causation, and damage.
-Here’s how they are broken down:
+In Florida, negligence is generally defined as the failure to exercise a reasonable degree of care expected to prevent harm to others.
+The four essential elements of negligence in Florida include: duty of care, breach of duty, causation, and damages.
+Here’s how each of these elements is broken down:

-Damages in Florida, must be proven by evidence such as medical bills, proof of lost wages, appraisals for property damage, and more.
-In addition, less concrete losses like pain and suffering and loss of life enjoyment are also possible losses that a plaintiff may ask for.
+In Florida, damages are supported by evidence such as medical bills, proof of lost wages, property damage appraisals, and more.
+Additionally, less tangible losses, such as pain and suffering or loss of enjoyment of life, can also be claimed.

-Florida negligence laws don’t just define what a claim is, they also define the type and amount of damages a plaintiff can seek.
-If you have suffered injuries in a car accident, slip and fall incident, or any other accident resulting from the negligence of another person or entity, you have the right to seek compensation.
-Contact us to schedule your free case review.
+Florida’s negligence laws not only outline what constitutes a claim but also specify the types and amounts of damages a plaintiff may seek.
+If you have been injured due to the negligence of another part, whether in a car accident, slip and fall, or any other situation, you have the right to seek compensation.
+Reach out to us to schedule a free case review.

 Injured By Someone’s Negligence in Florida?
 Call Abrahamson & Uiterwyk Today!